 Is there a seafood saganaki?

 Yes, there is!
-Shrimp saganaki is absolutely divine, and it is feta-based in a lovely tomato sauce.
+Shrimp saganaki is divine, and it is feta-based in a lovely tomato sauce.
 Similarly cooked is a mussel saganaki.

 You may also like